BigDataStructure/bobs-used-bookstore-classic-variable-cpm/README.md

 Bookstore.Domain.csproj - net48 - No CPM in use, even though the file exists
 Bookstore.Web.csproj - net48 - Single CPM, in-use
 Bookstore.Cdk.csproj - net6.0 - 3 Level CPM all enabled and in-use
-Bookstore.Common.csproj - netstandard2.0 - No CPM, file does not exist, can be utilized for experimentation and testing of version conflict errors
+Bookstore.Common.csproj - netstandard2.0 - Single CPM, can be utilized for experimentation as this project does NOT require any packages
 Bookstore.Data.csproj - net48  - Single CPM, in-use

 ## Prerequisites